appledelhi/neiumode/README.md

 * Ergonomic key layout (for Colemak keyboard).
 * Vi like repeat command.
 For example: place the cursor to a word, delete it with `t` and insert `abc`.
 Then move cursor to another word and press `r` to repeat.
+* Spacemacs like menu system.
+For example: `space /` to find in files.
 * Developed on split keyboard(eg. [Kinesys Advantage](https://www.kinesis-ergo.com/shop/advantage2/)) but can be used for normal keyboard.
 * Spacemacs like key bindings.